Abstract: The article tries to pinpoint a collective complex

 The poet and the mystic regard the imagery of a revelation as a fiction through which an insight into the depths of being — one’s own being and being generally — is conveyed anagogically.
 Sectarian theologians, on the other hand, hold hard to the literal readings of their narratives, and these hold traditions apart.
 The lives of three incarnations, Jesus, Krishna, and Shakyamuni, will not be the same, yet as symbols pointing not to themselves, or to each other, but to the life beholding them, they are equivalent.
 To quote the monk Thomas Merton again: “One cannot apprehend a symbol unless one is able to awaken, in one’s own being, the spiritual resonances which respond to the symbol not only as sign but as ‘sacrament’ and ‘presence.’
 The symbol is an object pointing to a subject.
 We are summoned to a deeper spiritual awareness, far beyond the level of subject and object.”

-A personification of the dark feminine is lacking in symbolical consciousness.
-Symbolic poverty has allowed the spirit of the feminine to unite with matter, by means of a projection.
+Symbolical consciousness is lacking in a personification of the dark feminine.
+Symbolic poverty has allowed the spirit of the feminine to unite with matter by means of projection.
 The projective content is what underlies the materialistic and bodily fixated welfare state, and the inflation of banal conscious values.
 Moral infantilism is conditioned by a psychological mother dependency.
-The natural darkness of existence is not heeded as a genuine and quintessential aspect of reality.
-Hence today’s naive and idealistic consciousness finds suffering and the diverse forms of evil unacceptable.
-Moral weakness implies an incapacity to carry suffering in one’s own heart, and it follows that its existence must be suppressed or engineered away.
+The natural darkness of existence is not heeded as a genuine and quintessential side of reality.
+Hence today’s naive and idealistic creed finds suffering and the diverse forms of evil intolerable.
+Moral weakness implies an incapacity to carry the woe in one’s own heart, and it follows that its existence must be suppressed or engineered away.

 Goodness is not coupled with instinct anymore.
-From the original Christian “morality of the heart” the Western world has gone over to an ethics by decree.
-This tells us Europeans, for instance, that we must take responsibility for all the peoples of the earth, and also allow them shelter and free provision in our countries.
+From the original Christian “morality of the heart”, Western culture has gone over to an ethics by decree.
+This tells us Europeans, for instance, that we must take responsibility for all the residents on earth and allow them shelter and free provision in our countries.
 But it does not derive from heartfelt feeling; it is a mere ethics of the intellect, wholly lacking in instinct.
 The intellectually moralistic aspiration that all suffering can be eradicated, is a form of inflation, which will have dire repercussions on society in the future.

 A reappraisal of the natural morality of Chuang-tzu is called for, and a return to the original teachings of Jesus.
 The latter taught us not to resist evil.
 He warned against the all too human tendency, the inflation actually, to pursue shadow problems which are not one’s own.
-The conceited notion that evil can be conquered by means of rational designs is refuted both by the historical record and the teachings of Chuang-tzu.
+The conceited notion that evil can be conquered by means of rational designs is refuted by the historical record, the teachings of Chuang-tzu and Augustine (City of God ).
 Purportedly, the many forms of evil and destructive forces may be conquered by rational engineerings, and also interventions in other countries.
 Perhaps it would have been better to leave Saddam Hussein be, instead “putting a little drop of consciousness in and then retiring”.
 Eventually, the snake will eat itself up.

 The discursive intellect, fixated as it is on information, has overruled the symbolic and ritual way of relating to reality, also in the realm of ethics.
 To remedy this, we must begin to take non-discursive imagery seriously.
 What is required is an heightened awareness of the unconscious, allowing us to overcome the naive mentality coloured by literalism, base concretism, and overly strong attachment to the material and the bodily, indicative of an unconscious dependency on the mother complex.